FireFather/fire/docs/README.md

 # Benefits of Modern C++ in Fire

-Fire leans on modern C++ idioms in ways that give it real, measurable advantages over the older, more procedural C-style engines from the 90s/early 2000s like Crafty & GNU Chess, and many of the old-school C engines that exist today.
+Fire leans on modern C++ idioms in ways that give it real, measurable advantages over the older, more procedural C-style engines from the 90s/early 2000s like Crafty & GNU Chess, and many of the numerous old-school C engines that exist today.

 Here’s how: